roysubs/custom_bash/README.md

 `git clone https://github.com/roysubs/custom_bash`
 or
 `git clone https://git.io/Jt0f6`
-After cloning the repo, run the loader with: `. custom_loader.sh`
-Dotsourcing it works as no execute permissions are set (*or* just set the execute permission).
-There is no need to use `sudo` for this as requirements for any sudo lines are built into the script as required).
+After cloning the repo, run the loader with: `. custom_loader.sh` (dotsourcing as above means that it will run after cloning as no execute permissions are set on the file.
+Alternatively, set the execute permission).
+There is no need to use `sudo` when running this; any elevated tasks will `sudo` inside the script.

 # WSL Setup Steps

 The following is the full syntax for all steps for an Ubuntu distro (Ubuntu partnered with Microsoft for the WSL project so their images are probably the most stable).
 Note that each distro is an independent VM (running on Hyper-V), but they are completely managed by the OS and so have almost instant start times.
 WSL VM folders (before making changes and installing software) are usually around 1 GB per instance:

 \# Install WSL using DISM